-The subjects you choose should be based on the grades you get at IGCSE as well as your intended career pathway, and your form tutor, subject teachers and Mr Lowry will help you with these.
+The subjects you choose should be based on the grades you get at IGCSE as well as your intended career pathway, and your form tutor, subject teachers and our Head of Sixth Form will help you with these.

 You should not be choosing subjects based on a teacher you like or the subjects that your friends have chosen.